MayurTA/VSD-IAT_workshop/README.md

 <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/Images/Screenshot%202021-01-23%20193030.png" width="60%">

 ## DAY 3 : Designing library cell using MAGIC layout and ngspice charactereization

-### LAB
+### 16 mask CMOS process
+A CMOS inverter is fabricated on actual silicon wafer using 16 masks.
+The process contains of various steps as follows :
+- Selecting a substrate
+- Creating active regions for transistors
+- Formation of n-well and p-well
+- Formation of gates
+- Lightly doped drain (LDD) formation
+- Source and drain formation
+- Formation of contacts and interconnects
+- Higher metal level formation

-OBJECTIVE : To perform simulatation and characterization of an inverter and plug it into the _picorv32_.
+### LAB 3 : Simulation and characterization of an inverter and plugging it into picorv32
 #### __Setting up the inverter files__
 Instead of designing the inverter from scratch, we git clone the folder containing a pre-designed inverter and work with it.
 The link to be cloned from was already given in the workshop.
 We first go to the openLANE_flow(openlane) directory and clone the inverter there as follows,
 ```